AndyHuynh24/OnePen-HackUmass/README.md

 That’s why you need **OnePen**.

 **OnePen** is a handwriting-based note-taking web app that uses **AI stroke recognition** to let you write, format, and organize without ever touching a toolbar.
-You can change colors, thickness, visibility, or even trigger advanced actions — all directly through how you write.
+You can change style your strokes, or even trigger advanced actions — all directly through how you write.

 ---